reruo321/Kotlin_Practice/Unit-04-Null-Safety/README.md

 # Null Safety
+One of the key features Kotlin has is **null safety**.
+To remove the threat of null references, Kotlin's type system focuses on it.

+## !!
+Operator
+**!!** is the not-null assertion operator, which converts any value to a non-null type and throws an exception if the value is null.
+It allows us to be 100% sure that the value is not null.

 ## let
 To make a conditional operation works only for non-null values, use **let** with a safe call operator.